You are here

 We provide a world-class education through classroom teaching and cutting-edge research.
 As a central, core discipline in science and engineering, chemistry is critical for solving society's most important problems and making significant positive impacts on human health, energy, and the environment.
 We have been a national and international leader throughout our history.
 A range of companies and academic institutions throughout the world hire our graduates and collaborate with us on research.
 Our alumni have enormous societal impact as academicians, K-12 teachers, scientists and managers in industrial and government laboratories, lawyers, public policy advocates, entrepreneurs, and in a diverse array of other fields.

 As a central science, chemistry courses are required for many majors at the university.
-Forty-three regular faculty members, 13 affiliate senior graduate faculty, and five temporary lecturers teach more than 42,800 student credit hours per year.
-There are approximately 230 graduate students and 276 undergraduate students majoring in chemistry.
+Forty-four core faculty members, 13 affiliate senior graduate faculty, and 10 lecturers teach more than 40,000 student credit hours per year.
+There are approximately 213 graduate students and 276 undergraduate students majoring in chemistry.
 More than 135 bachelor's degrees, 60 master’s degrees, and 33 doctorates are granted each year.

 Research in the department is collaborative and interdisciplinary.
 Overarching goals of ongoing research projects include improving human health and the environment, developing nanotechnology and novel advanced materials for a myriad of applications, and unraveling problems associated with devising new, alternative sources of energy.
-Research performed by graduate and undergraduate students as well as some 69 post-doctoral associates resulted in more than $18.982 million in research expenditures in 2016-17.
+Research performed by graduate and undergraduate students as well as some 70 post-doctoral associates results in more than $18 million in annual research expenditures.

 Our Chemistry Summer Research Program encourages outstanding undergraduate students to learn more about research and provides them with the opportunity to work in laboratories under the direction of faculty members.
 In addition, the Summer Lando/National Science Foundation (NSF) Research for Undergraduate Student (REU) program brings in students selected from a national competition.